python-trio/trio/docs/source/reference-io.rst

       `Not implemented yet! <https://github.com/python-trio/trio/issues/45>`__

-   The following methods are *not* provided:

-   * :meth:`~socket.socket.send`: This method has confusing semantics hidden under a friendly name, and makes it too easy to create subtle bugs.
-Use :meth:`sendall` instead.

    The following methods are identical to their equivalents in :func:`socket.socket`, except async, and the ones that take address arguments require pre-resolved addresses: